Stomach bug and breastfeeding: what to do

 I am breastfeeding, and I have a stomach bug: What should I do?

 Breastfeeding mothers can be affected by stomach bugs (gastroenteritis) just like anyone else.
-There is no specific treatment for gastroenteritis, so the guidelines to follow for anyone affected by it, whether breastfeeding or not, are rest and plenty of fluids (hydration), to which we would add hygiene measures before touching or breastfeeding the baby.
+There is no specific treatment for gastroenteritis, so the guidelines to follow for anyone affected by it, whether breastfeeding or not, are rest and plenty of fluids (hydration), to which we would add hygiene measures before touching or breastfeeding your baby.

 Is it advisable to stop breastfeeding?